LorenKonkus/trail-counters/PackagingOptions.md

 The PostIt frame was designed to conceal a feather based trail counter within a 2 inch diameter, 8 inch deep hole bored into a wooden post.
 4x4 posts are common sights along a trail, often festooned with decals and pointers, and are not obvious targets for anyone looking for a trail counter.
-This design relies on the post for environmental protection, and can only be used with sensors that can detect presence through wood like a microwave.
+This design relies on the post for environmental protection, and can only be used with sensors that can detect presence through wood (like a microwave sensor).

 ![case](/assets/images/FeatherComponentFrameDesign.jpg)

-The basic design is a cylinder with space for a battery at the bottom, the feather controller boards, and space for a sensor at the top.
+The basic design is a cylinder with space for a 4400 mah LiPo battery at the bottom, a stack of two feather boards, and space for a sensor at the top.
 It's open to allow access to the front and back of a feather stack to replace the battery, plug in a USB cord, and swap microSD cards without removing any boards from the frame.
-It's sized for a 4400 mah LiPo battery, held into place by a rubber band.
-A finger hold at the top eases extraction from a post.
+There's a recess for a rubber band to hold the battery at the bottom, and a finger hold at the top to ease extraction from a post.
+The cylinder is 1.75 inches in diameter which provides good clearance in a 2 inch bore in a post.

 The STL file for the PostIt frame can be found in the repository at PostIt.stl.
-It's designed to be 3d printed in two sections, front and back, and glued together.
+When 3d printing, it's easiest to print in two sections, front and back, to eliminate issues with horizontal spans.
+You can find a pre-split version at PostItSplit.stl.

 ## Tagging